Shrek (character): Reception and other media appearances

 Shrek appears in the stage musical version of the 2001 film, which debuted in 2008.
 The role was originated by Broadway actor Brian d'Arcy James, who earned a Tony nomination for it.
 The character has remained virtually unchanged in the musical, as does the plot.
 However, various minor details differ between the musical and the film.
-Other actors to play the role include Ben Crawford (Broadway), Eric Petersen (National Tour), Jacob Ming-Trent (Broadway understudy), Brian Gonzales (Broadway/National Tour understudy), David Foley Jr. (National Tour understudy), and from 2011 – Nigel Lindsay (West End).
+Other actors to play the role include Ben Crawford (Broadway), Eric Petersen (National Tour), Jacob Ming-Trent (Broadway understudy), Brian Gonzales (Broadway/National Tour understudy), David Foley Jr. (National Tour understudy), Bradley Jaden (West End understudy), and from 2011 – Nigel Lindsay (West End).

 On May 21, 2010, Shrek received a star on the Hollywood Walk of Fame in Los Angeles.

 In video games, Shrek appeared as an unlockable player in Tony Hawk's Underground 2, and as a playable character in both Madagascar Kartz and DreamWorks Super Star Kartz.

 Myers reprised his role as Shrek for a cameo in his Netflix mini-series, The Pentaverate.

+A parody of Shrek appears in 2025's Borderlands 4.
+A swamp can be found with a green enemy named Wreck and a donkey named Burro.